design-tokens/community-group/technical-reports/format/groups.md

 </aside>

-Suggested ways tools may use this property are:
+Suggested ways tools MAY use this property are:

 - A style guide generator could render a section for each group and use the description as an introductory paragraph
 - A GUI tool that lets users browse or select tokens could display this info alongside the corresponding group or as a tooltip